 While there are several possibilities for the EMS program structure, the SCRS will discuss two: decentralized and centralized programs.
 A "decentralized system," is where each CPC is responsible for EMS implementation in its own fleets, including the recordings, processing, data extraction and summarization, and submission of data to ICCAT (based on minimum standards to be adopted by the Commission).
 This is similar to what currently exists at the level of national observer programs for scientific purposes in ICCAT, where each CPC is responsible for their own programs and for reporting the required data to ICCAT.
 Since the cost of implementing this approach would be borne by the CPCs, there would be little financial costs for the Commission to develop or implement the program and a lower administrative burden for the ICCAT Secretariat.
-A potential issue, however, is inconsistent implementation of the EMS requirements across the ICCAT members - as has been the case with regard to the implementation of ICCAT's minimum standards for scientific observer programs (Recommendation by ICCAT to Establish Minimum Standards for Fishing Vessel Scientific Observer Program (Rec.
-16-14)).
+A potential issue, however, is inconsistent implementation of the EMS requirements across the ICCAT members - as has been the case with regard to the implementation of ICCAT's minimum standards for scientific observer programs (Rec.
+16-14).